 The trends we have previously identified as driving the industry are continuing unabated.
-Exponentially growing image sizes and the requirement to access the electronic medical record, of which the medical images are a significant part, are fueling industry adoption of new systems.
-Visage 7 with its fast, highly modular and scalable technology is uniquely suited to dealing with these challenges.
+Exponentially growing image sizes and the requirement to access the electronic medical record (EMR), of which the medical images are a significant part, are fueling industry adoption of new systems.
+Visage 7 with its fast, highly modular and scalable technology and the recently released Visage 7 Open Archive are uniquely suited to dealing with these challenges.

-In Australia, a parallel trend is appearing where larger radiology companies are searching for a Radiology Information System (RIS) that is capable of dealing with both their scale and their sophisticated requirements.
-This is expected to create opportunities for growth in sales of the company's Visage RIS product.
+In Australia, a parallel trend is appearing where larger Radiology companies are searching for a Radiology Information System (RIS) that is capable of dealing with both their scale and their sophisticated requirements.
+In March of this year the company signed a landmark deal that will see Visage RIS (Practice Management) implemented throughout Healthcare Imaging Services (Primary Healthcare) 141 clinics.
+This deal has repositioned the company as the undisputed leader in RIS in Australia and will help form the base for future sales of this product locally.

 During the past year we continued to invest in our personnel successfully recruiting key people to supplement our growing US team.
-The global management structure that we introduced in 2015 is proving to be highly successful in forming the base for future growth.
+The global management structure that we introduced in 2015 is proving to be highly successful in providing the base for future growth.

-Pro Medicus continued to generate positive cash flow from operations in 2016, and finished the year with cash in hand of \$17.11 million.
-This was up from \$12.94 million a year earlier, and is after the payment of dividends during the year of \$2.53 million.
+Pro Medicus continued to generate positive cash flow from operations in 2017, and finished the year with cash in hand of \$22.78 million.
+This was up from \$17.11 million a year earlier, and is after the payment of dividends during the year of \$3.08 million.
 The company remains debt free and we believe we have sufficient reserves to internally fund the organic growth of the business.

-Accordingly, your board was pleased to declare dividends for the year of 3.0 cents per share, unfranked.
+Accordingly, your board was pleased to declare dividends for the year of 4.0 cents per share, an increase of 33%, with the final dividend of 2.5 cents being fully franked.
 We believe our strong balance sheet positions us well to grow the business in the years ahead as well as support our dividend policy.

-Finally, we would like to thank our fellow directors and the capable and hard-working teams at Pro Medicus and Visage Imaging, all of whom have made valued contributions to our progress in 2016 positioning us strongly for the future.
+Finally, we would like to thank our fellow directors and the capable and hard-working teams at Pro Medicus and Visage Imaging, all of whom have made valued contributions to our progress in 2017 positioning us strongly for the future.